rust-bakery/nom/doc/error_management.md

 for an example of choosing different error types at the call site.

 The `Err<E>` enum expresses 3 conditions for a parser error:
 - `Incomplete` indicates that a parser did not have enough data to decide.
 This can be returned by parsers found in `streaming` submodules to indicate that we should buffer more data from a file or socket.
-Parsers in the `complete` submodules assume that they have the entire input data, so if it was not sufficient, they will instead return a `Err::Error`
+Parsers in the `complete` submodules assume that they have the entire input data, so if it was not sufficient, they will instead return a `Outcome::Error`
 - `Error` is a normal parser error.
 If a child parser of the `alt` combinator returns `Error`, it will try another child parser
 - `Failure` is an error from which we cannot recover: The `alt` combinator will not try other branches if a child parser returns `Failure`.
-If we know we were in the right branch (example: we found a correct prefix character but input after that was wrong), we can transform a `Err::Error` into a `Err::Failure` with the `cut()` combinator
+If we know we were in the right branch (example: we found a correct prefix character but input after that was wrong), we can transform a `Outcome::Error` into a `Outcome::Failure` with the `cut()` combinator

 ## Common error types

-### the default error type: nom::error::Error
+### the default error type: nom::error::Context

 ```rust
 #[derive(Debug, PartialEq)]